evanx/redex/README.md

 Both Redis and Node have single-threaded event loops, which simplifies concurrency.

-We use Redis for queues and "shared memory" accessed by Node processors.
+We use Redis for message queues and "shared memory" accessed by Redix processors, and our microservices.

 Our processors are message-passing "actors," and otherwise must use Redis transactions.